reblocke/reblocke.github.io/_portfolio/2020-Jounal-Club.md

 ---
-title: "Perceptions of a Novel Approach to Chief Resident-Led Journal Club in the Era of Clinical Practice Guidelines.
-Locke B, Wright J, Anton M, Raaum S, Milne C."
+title: "Perceptions of a Novel Approach to Chief Resident-Led Journal Club in the Era of Clinical Practice Guidelines."
 collection: talks
 type: "Poster"
 permalink: /talks/2020-Journal Club